nzmebooks/docker-craftcms/README.md

     # destroy
     docker-compose down

+    # view service bindings
+    docker-compose ps

 Once the stack is up, you should be able to visit the following in your browser:

 * https://traefik.local.host
 * https://portainer.local.host
 * https://web.local.host

+## MySQL

+To connect to MySQL via, you'll need to do something like the following:

+    # for root access, entering <DB_ROOT_PASSWORD> as the password when challenged
+    mysql -u root -p -h 0.0.0.0

+    # for non-root access, entering <DB_PASSWORD> as the password when challenged
+    mysql -u <DB_USERNAME> -p -h 0.0.0.0

 # Further reading